Ravendwyr/TradeSkillInfo/README.md

 ## Translations

 This add-on was written in English but has been translated into other languages.
 It should work for everyone but I cannot guarantee completeness or accuracy of the provided translations.
-If you would like to help with translations, feel free to [update the necessary phrases](https://www.wowace.com/projects/tradeskill-info/localization) on WoWace.
+If you would like to help with translations, feel free to [update the necessary phrases](https://www.curseforge.com/wow/addons/tradeskill-info/localization).

 ## Credits